olebole/irafdoc/doc/specred.sensfunc.rst

   The list of interactive commands in given in the section on CURSOR COMMANDS.
   The commands include deleting, undeleting, adding, moving, and identifying individual data points, whole stars, or all points at the same wavelength.
-  Some other commands include <tt>'c'</tt> to create composite points by averaging all points at the same wavelength (this requires exact overlap in the bandpasses) which then replace the individual data points in the fit.
+  Some other commands include <span style="font-family: monospace;">'c'</span> to create composite points by averaging all points at the same wavelength (this requires exact overlap in the bandpasses) which then replace the individual data points in the fit.
   This is different than the composite point graph which displays the residual in the mean sensitivity and error <i>in the mean</i> but uses the input data in the fitting.
-  The <tt>'s'</tt> command shifts the data so that the mean sensitivity of each star is the same as the star with the greatest mean sensitivity.
+  The <span style="font-family: monospace;">'s'</span> command shifts the data so that the mean sensitivity of each star is the same as the star with the greatest mean sensitivity.
   This compensates for variable grey extinction due to clouds.
 Note that delete points are excluded from the shift calculation and a deleted star will not be used as the star of greatest sensitivity.
-  Another useful command is <tt>'o'</tt> to recover the original data.
+  Another useful command is <span style="font-family: monospace;">'o'</span> to recover the original data.
 This cancels all changes made due to shifting, extinction corrections, deleting points, creating composite points, etc.
   </p>
   <p>
-  The <tt>'e'</tt> command attempts to compute a residual extinction by finding correlations between the sensitivity points at different airmass.
+  The <span style="font-family: monospace;">'e'</span> command attempts to compute a residual extinction by finding correlations between the sensitivity points at different airmass.
   Note that this is not iterative so that repeating this after having added an extinction correction simply redetermines the correction.